Wall-crossing for quasimaps to GIT stack bundles: Introduction

 whose fibers are isomorphic to a given GIT stack quotient $[{V}^{ss}(\theta)/G]$.
 A precise definition of GIT stack bundles is given in equation (\ref{def:GIT_stack_bundle}) below.
 The notion of GIT stack bundles generalizes the notion of GIT bundles, which was previously studied in \cite{oh_2021} and \cite{CLS}.
 Toric stack bundles are examples of GIT stack bundles which are previously studied, see \cite{jiang2008} and \cite{JTY}.

 A recent advance in Gromov-Witten theory of GIT (stack) quotients is the wall-crossing formula for $\epsilon$-quasimaps, proven in increasing generality in \cite{CKwallcross}, \cite{CK:wall1}, \cite{CJR}, \cite{CK:wall2} and in full generality in \cite{YZ}.
-For a rational number $\epsilon>0$, the notion of $\epsilon$-quasimaps to a GIT quotient is introduced in \cite{ckm2014stable} (which extends the case of target Grassmannians in \cite{toda_2011}) and extended to GIT stack quotient in \cite{CCK}. $\epsilon$-quasimaps can be used to define Gromov-Witten type theories by integrations against virtual fundamental classes of moduli spaces of stable $\epsilon$-quasimaps.
+For a rational number $\epsilon>0$, the notion of $\epsilon$-quasimaps to a GIT quotient is introduced in \cite{ckm2014stable} (which extends the case of target Grassmannians in \cite{toda_2011}) and extended to GIT stack quotient in \cite{CCK}. $\epsilon$-quasimaps can be used to define Gromov-Witten type theories by integrations against virtual fundamental classes of moduli spaces

+of stable $\epsilon$-quasimaps.
 For $\epsilon$ large, $\epsilon$-quasimaps coincide with stable maps and $\epsilon$-quasimap theory recovers Gromov-Witten theory in this case.
 For $\epsilon>0$ very small, $\epsilon$-quasimaps are simpler and the associated theory can often be explicitly analyzed.
 Therefore it is reasonable to hope for explicit results in Gromov-Witten theory by studying how $\epsilon$-quasimap theory changes as $\epsilon$ varies.
 It turns out that $\epsilon$-quasimap theory only changes when $\epsilon$ passes through certain values, called the walls.
 The wall-crossing formula expresses such changes explicitly.

 In this paper, we define the notion of $\epsilon$-quasimaps to GIT stack bundles, generalizing the notion of ($0^+$-)quasimaps to GIT bundles defined in \cite{oh_2021}.
 Using this notion, we construct $\epsilon$-quasimap theory of a GIT stack bundle.
 We then establish a wall-crossing formula for $\epsilon$-quasimap theory of a GIT stack bundle, closely following the approach of \cite{YZ}.
-Our main theorem is Theorem \ref{thm:wallcrossing}.
+The main result of this paper is \begin{thm*}[see Theorem \ref{thm:wallcrossing} for more details\footnote{Note that the integration symbol $\int$ here actually means the pushforward by a non-constant morphism, see (\ref{notation:pushforward}).}]